 - Sir Ian Botham: 'Beefy', who now works as a cricket commentator, is the greatest all-rounder in the history of the England national team.
 He scored 14 centuries and took 383 Test wickets, still an England record; more importantly, he was a true character, controversial one minute and beloved the next.
 The 1981 Ashes, known as Botham's Ashes, gave us the best of Botham at the batting and bowling creases.
 Botham was knighted for his services to charity in 2007.

 - Graeme Swann: For decades, England didn't have a world-class spinner.
 Now they have Swann, who is about as good as orthodox off-spinners get.
 Swann turns the ball off the pitch pretty well but it's his consistency in length, allied to an ability to adjust his attack depending on the batsman, that gets him wickets.
-Swann is now 33 so England will hope he can play on despite persistent injuries, particularly a troublesome elbow.
+Swann is now in his mid-thirties so England will hope he can play on despite persistent injuries, particularly a troublesome elbow.

 - Ian Bell: The enigmatic Kevin Pietersen comes and goes from the England side but Bell, for all his elegance and style, is now one of the most reliable batsman in the team.
 Bell is versatile: he can smash it around in limited-overs cricket or knuckle down to keep England alive in a Test match.
 His close-in catching skills are also excellent.